1 Prime Rib Roast

 Roast until the meat thermometer registers 130-135ºF for med rare or a little higher if you want it more medium.
 The meat will be dry if you go beyond 145ºF.

-Remove the roast and place the pan on hot pads and loosely tent with foil for about 20 minutes before carving.
+Remove the roast from the oven and place the pan on hot pads.
+Loosely tent with foil for about 20 minutes before carving.
 Do not skip this part as it gives the juices a chance to redistribute and allows the internal temperature to rise just a bit more for a perfectly done roast.
+This brings the cook time for a 3 rib 7 pound roast to 3 hours.
+Don’t leave the roast in the oven once it reaches the right temperature.
+It’ll be ok sitting under the foil while you finish dinner.

-Each time you open the oven door, you lower the temperature in the oven which increases the time it will take to cook your roast, so try not to do too much peaking.
+Each time you open the oven door, you lower the temperature in the oven which increases the time it will take to cook your roast, so try not to do too much peaking unless you are monitoring temperature near the end.

 Make some gravy:

 Rib roasts makes the most awesome gravy in the world, guaranteed.
-Drain off most but not all of the fat from the pan.
+If that is your plan, place the roast to rest on a platter so you can get all the good stuff from the pan.
+Drain off most but not all of the fat from the roasting pan.
 Leave a couple tablespoons of fat and all the good browned bits in the pan.
 Set the pan over a burner set to medium.
+If your roasting pan is not stovetop safe, pour the necessary into an appropriate pot.

-Then add either some flour or cornstarch and stir it up a bit to incorporate.
+Then add some flour or cornstarch and stir it up a bit to incorporate.
+A rounded tablespoon should be just right.

 Add some low salt beef stock and stir – making sure to scrape up and loosen the browned bits.

-Simmer and stir a bit til it thickens.
+Bring to a good simmer and stir a bit until the gravy thickens.
 It will only take a few minutes.

 If you added too much stock and have some of the great instant granular roux that Tony Chachere makes, use it.
 It will be delicious.
 If you need to watch salt, just use the flour or cornstarch and skip the instant roux as it is quite salty.
-Instead, make a slurry by combining some of the hot stock with the flour, stirring until the lumps are gone.
+Instead of Chachere’s product, make a slurry by combining some of the hot stock with the flour, stirring until the lumps are gone.
 Then stir it into the pot.

 Taste and season with pepper.